dbertolino-github/iot-framework-smart-shipping/README.md

 SETUP INSTRUCTIONS

-1 - Start a mongodb instance and create three collections (products, travels_test, vehicles) and then insert data through JSON file or
-    or dumps in mongodb folder.
+1. Start a mongodb instance and create three collections (products, travels_test, vehicles) and then insert data through JSON file or or dumps in mongodb folder.

-2 - Start MQTT broker on default port 1883. (mosquitto, for example)
+2. Start MQTT broker on default port 1883. (mosquitto, for example)

-3 - Start the Java simualtor.
+3. Start the Java simualtor.
 (JDK 8)

-4 - Import node-red palettes: node-red-contrib-crypto-js, node-red-contrib-mongodb3, node-red-dashboard
+4. Launch node-red and import these palettes: node-red-contrib-crypto-js, node-red-contrib-mongodb3, node-red-dashboard

 5. Import all node-red flows.